saaya28/rpl-summer-2022/halona/DailyLog.md

 ### Tasks AccomplishedL
 * Worked on two papers for Priyanka
 * Chose YOLO for the pre-trained model
+* We tested the hso files on the Hudson robot in Bld 446
 ## 7/12
 ### To Do:
 * Meet Rory today to talk about pre-processing